-One last thing to add to this makeover.
+Finally, one last thing to add to this makeover.
 We have the DIY part, we have the rolling part, now we need the laundry part, right?
-To add a bit more flair, I cut out a piece of scrap luan (thin plywood) from my stash with my jig saw and used my transfer method to create a graphic.
+Last, to add a bit more flair, I cut out a piece of scrap luan (thin plywood) from my stash with my jig saw and used my transfer method to create a graphic.
 Then, I hand-painted it in and attached the sign with zip ties too.
 Seriously, aren’t zip ties awesome?!

 And our basket complete DIY rolling laundry cart is done.
 I love it!

 The liner was in excellent shape.
 All I did was launder it and give it a refresh.
-The roses make this piece so pretty, doesn’t it?
+Also, the roses make this piece so pretty, doesn’t it?
 I was tempted to make a ticking lining, but decided to just leave it as is.

 The extra touch of the sign just makes it something fun to look at.
 And who knows?
 Maybe the kids will actually put their dirty clothes in there…right?
-That is if they can read – ha!
+That is if they are old enough to read – ha!